s-maurice/Tetris_Learning/readme.md

 change reward function to reward keeping the board height low - so it tries to avoid stacking up

 alternative methodology - give all the locations of the possible placements and have the model decide between them

+when the model makes a prediction, it predicts the reward for every action it could take in the action space then the highest is selected